 Description Sets or queries the host name of the instrument on the network.
 This is the name under which the instrument appears on the local network.
 The factory-set host name is identical to the serial number of the unit.
-Syntax [[SYSTem:]COMMunicate:]LAN:HOSTname " <hostname>" [[SYSTem:]COMMunicate:]LAN:HOSTname[?] [{CURRent STATIC}]</hostname> Arguments " <hostname>" Quoted string containing the new name, max.
-16 characters.</hostname> [{CURRent STATIC}]: Optional argument.
+Syntax [[SYSTem:]COMMunicate:]LAN:HOSTname " <hostname>" [[SYSTem:]COMMunicate:]LAN:HOSTname[?] [{CURRent STATIC}]</hostname> Arguments " <hostname>"</hostname> Quoted string containing the new name, max.
+16 characters. [{CURRent STATIC}]: Optional argument.
 If present, it determines if it is the stored name or the actual host name (current) in use which is queried.
 CURRent is default.
-Query response Returns the host name as a quoted string.
-Example(s) >SYST:COMM:LAN:HOST? - Queries the unit's LAN host name "qswitch-1" Notes Changes are automatically saved in non-volatile memory.
-The hostname is the host portion (left most) of the domain name, which is translated into an IP address.
-When DHCP is activated, the hostname is registered with the Dynamic Domain Name System (Dynamic DNS) service at power-on or restart.
+Query response Returns the host nan ne as a quoted string.
+Example(s) >SYST:COMM:LAN:HOST "qswitch-1" ? - Queries the unit's LAN host name Notes Changes are automo atically saved in non-volatile memory. translated into an IP host portion (left most) of the domain name, which is address.
+When DHCP is activated, the hostname is ynamic Domain Name System (Dynamic DNS) service at